Hispanic, Portuguese and Latin American StudiesFind a programme

 Dr Sally-Ann Kitts, (Senior Lecturer), 18th-century Spanish studies; digital humanities; Spanish theatre from the Golden Age to the Second Republic; the idea of the modern self: British-Spanish connections in the Enlightenment.

-Dr Jose Lingna Nafafe, (Lecturer), Lusophone Atlantic African diaspora; migrant culture and integration; race, religion and ethnicity postcolonial theory and the Lusophone Atlantic; seventeenth and eighteenth century Portuguese and Brazilian history; slavery and wage-labour.
+Dr Jose Lingna Nafafe, (Lecturer), 17th and 18th century Portuguese and Brazilian history; Lusophone Atlantic African diaspora; migrant culture and integration; race, religion and ethnicity postcolonial theory and the Lusophone Atlantic; slavery and wage-labour.

 Dr Caroline Williams, (Senior Lecturer), Atlantic studies; colonial Spanish American history; frontier and border studies; volcano studies and earth science.